Ancient shipbuilding techniques: Shell-first

 The shell-first technique involves constructing the "shell" of the boat first, then laying in the framework.

 Sewn and lashed-plank

 Instead of using nails, the planks of a boat can be "sewn" together with rope.
 Evidence for the use of sewn-fastenings in plank boats has been found worldwide.
 Fastenings of this type have been demonstrated to perform well in coastal regions, being capable of withstanding the rigors of heavy surf as well as the impact of beaching.
 The lashed-plank technique can be found worldwide as well.

 Clinker and reverse clinker

 The clinker and reverse-clinker construction techniques involve fastening together an overlapping layer of planks with straight nails (clinker) or hooked nails (reverse clinker).
-The clinker tradition developed in Northern Europe, while the reverse-clinker technique, although very rarely found worldwide, has been found to be very prevalent among certain South Asian communities, such as that of Orissa in India.
+The clinker tradition developed in Northern Europe, while the reverse-clinker technique, although rarely found worldwide, has been found to be prevalent among certain South Asian communities, such as that of Orissa in India.